jamietre/ioc-js/readme.md

 #ioc - A DI container

 ##Note - This is not packaged for public distro and has dependencies that are not included here.
-This repo is
-posted here for discussion; use at your own risk.
+This repo is posted here for discussion only; use at your own risk.

 ###Basic usage